 Feet can be bacteria magnets.
-With 250,000 sweat glands, they produce around a half pint of perspiration each day.
+With 250,000 sweat glands, they produce around half a pint of perspiration daily.
 That’s a lot of sweat swamping around those feet.
-If you live in a humid climate and do a lot of walking, particularly in sandals, your feet might also be picking up a lot of dirt and general street stuff.
-Does washing those feet help keep your sheets cleaner?
+If you live in a humid climate and do a lot of walking, particularly in sandals, your feet might also pick up a lot of dirt and general street stuff.
+Does washing your feet help keep your sheets cleaner?

 “The short answer is absolutely,” says Charles MacPherson, a household operations expert and founder of Charles MacPherson Associates, based in Toronto, Canada.

 While there are not many stats on how much dirt we bring inside, there is a systematic review about the bacteria our shoes track in.
 In conclusion: Our shoes are a hot spot for infectious pathogens, and there is no consensus on the best way to decontaminate your shoes, except maybe not wear them in the house.

 Now imagine your feet in sandals, bare skin against the elements — bare skin, which is part of your body.

 “The bottom of your feet are actually dirty, compared to if you had a pair of socks on and a pair of running shoes,” says MacPherson.
 “If we are taking off our open shoes, chances are, our feet are dirty.
 And we’re putting those dirty feet in the bed.”

 Unfortunately, it’s not just sandals that can make your feet dirty: Socks and shoes can make your feet warm and sweaty.
 “We have a huge microbiome that is part of our natural flora, which is not an issue if your skin is breathing.
 When your skin isn’t breathing [because they’re in socks and shoes], the sweat, moisture, and flora are able to grow and expand,” says Dr. Najwa Javed, podiatrist and founder of E'MAR Italy.